Frequently Asked Questions

 A: The submission period for the conference usually opens in the Fall and closes in early January.
-Click on the SUBMIT in the header to get your essay in on time.
+The deadline for QUEUC 2018 submissions is January Click on the SUBMISSIONS button in the header to get your essay in on time.

 Q: Who can submit a paper?
 Can non-English Studies students submit?

-A: Though QUEUC originated in the Bishop's University English Department, we accept papers from all disciplines in the Humanities.
-The scope of English Studies is broad, encompassing analyses of literature, film, media, culture, and art.
-We encourage an interdisciplinary approach to research in the Humanities, and therefore welcome submissions from related Humanities fields that can provide different perspectives.
+A: We accept papers from all disciplines in the Humanities.
+The scope of English Studies submissions can be broad, encompassing analyses of literature, film, media, culture, and art.
+We encourage an interdisciplinary approach to research in the Humanities, and therefore welcome submissions from all related Humanities fields that can provide different perspectives.

 Q: What kind of essay is right for QUEUC?